If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Momentum is building around circular economy in cities.
-In addition to the Ellen MacArthur Foundation's CE100 and Systemic Initiatives (for plastics, fashion, and food), multiple other organisations are integrating circular economy into their programmes and tools.
+In addition to the Ellen MacArthur Foundation's Systemic Initiatives (for plastics, fashion, and food), multiple other organisations are integrating circular economy into their programmes and tools.

 This reference page provides an interactive overview of the relevant resources, tools, and initiatives from our partners and other organisations in the field.

 ACR+ supports capacity building of local and regional authorities via:

 ACR+ addresses diverse areas, like operational instruments (measuring material resources performances on diverse flows and sectors like construction, food, municipal waste and mixed fractions), awareness-raising (as coordinator of the European Week for Waste Reduction), legal and economic instruments (EPR, circular procurement, etc.), cooperation and capacity building (expertise exchanges on diverse topics like integrated solid waste management, innovation in resource management, tourism, sports events, etc.).

 C40 has multiple research projects and networks exploring how city governments can take a lead in the transition to a circular economy, and provides tools, knowledge sharing and support for cities to plan, measure and implement action.

 C40 links the importance of a circular economy to the reduction in a city’s carbon emissions, alongside wider social, economic and environmental benefits for sustainable development.

 Circle Economy’s Cities Programme accelerates the transition towards circular cities throughout five core services:

 Scan: Circular innovation process that identifies opportunities to foster a circular economy and presents practical and scalable strategies to begin implementation.

 Implement: Implementation of circular business solutions by providing tools, capacity building modules, best practices and on the ground support.